victor-magarlamov/boooa/README.md

 const str = swallow(data);

 // Now it looks like {"data":[1,"Title 1",0,2,"Title 2",1],"schema":["id","title","status"]}
+// The data field contains all values, the schema field contains... the schema.
-// It allows us to reduce the size of array twice
+// It allows us to reduce the size of array twice.

 // Using the `spitOut` method, we can parse the string back into an array.